- Nominations for the 2023 awards are being accepted until November 15, 2023.

 An Alberta business or corporation that exhibits excellence in innovation or philanthropy in support of Alberta’s seniors.

 An Alberta non-profit organization that exhibits excellence in innovation or outstanding service to Alberta’s seniors.

-The Special Service Award highlights an area of particular importance in any given year.
+The Special Service Award highlights a different area of particular importance each year.

 Alice Modin Award

-An individual or couple who is 65 years or older and has:
+An individual or couple 65 years or older and has:

 - been volunteering in their community for 20 or more years;